mithun76/ElasticSearch/ElasticSearch/README.md

 # Installation

-## If you want to test your code from local system user the below command
+## If you want to test your code from local system use the below command to install in your PC

     reuests-aws4auth:
     			pip install requests-aws4auth